Muskegon Lumberjacks: History

 In 2016–17, the Lumberjacks used their tender to bring Andrei Svechnikov to Muskegon.
 Svechnikov, along with defenseman Bo Hanson, forward Collin Adams, and goaltenders Keith Petruzzelli and Adam Brizgala, helped the Lumberjacks to the best regular season in their history.
 Muskegon set team records in wins (37), points (79), goals scored (192) and goals allowed (157).
 Svechnikov would be named USHL Rookie of the Year after scoring 29 goals and 58 points in 48 games.
 Petruzzelli would set single-season records for goals against average (2.40), and go on to be drafted by the Detroit Red Wings in the third round of the 2017 NHL draft.
 Muskegon earned the third seed in the Eastern Conference, but fell to Dubuque in four games.
 In the playoff series, the Lumberjacks were without Svechnikov and Jachym Kondelik, who were representing their countries internationally.
 Mikael Hakkarainen and Casey Gilling also missed game four due to injury.

 After two seasons as head coach, and the first to lead the Lumberjacks to back-to-back playoff appearances, the Lumberjacks parted with LaFontaine on April 23, 2018, after being eliminated in the first round of the 2018 Clark Cup playoffs.
 LaFontaine was replaced by assistant coach Mike Hamilton.
 General manager and part owner John Vanbiesbrouck was also hired by USA Hockey as the assistant executive director of hockey operations and would be involved with selecting players for the US national teams.
 The Lumberjacks then hired the Chicago Steel's general manager Ryan Bennett for the same position.

+In 2024–2025, the Lumberjacks won their first Clark Cup, defeating the Waterloo Black Hawks.
+With the series tied 2–2, the Lumberjacks won the winner–take–all Game 5, by a score of 4–3 in overtime, in Waterloo, IA.
+Jack Christ scored the series clinching goal in overtime to complete his hat trick on the night.

 Lumberjacks in the NHL

 Several Lumberjacks have been selected in the NHL draft.
 As of 2018, Andrei Svechnikov is the highest-drafted former Lumberjack when he was selected by the Carolina Hurricanes with the second overall pick in the 2018 NHL Draft.
-Other Lumberjacks to have played in the NHL include Ducks' defenseman Jaycob Megna, Flyers defenseman Nick Seeler, Flames' forward Ryan Lomberg, Canucks' forward Griffen Molino, and Senators' defenseman Christian Wolanin as of 2018.
+Other Lumberjacks to have played in the NHL include Ducks' defenseman Jaycob Megna, Flyers defenseman Nick Seeler, Flames' forward Ryan Lomberg, unrestricted free agent Griffen Molino, and Canucks defenseman Christian Wolanin as of 2018.